 - Scale up PINCER using a large-scale Quality Improvement Collaborative approach.

 More than 2.9 million patient records were searched, and 21,617 cases of potentially hazardous prescribing were identified.

-Preliminary results show that as a result of the study there was a significant reduction in hazardous prescribing for indicators associated with gastrointestinal bleeding, heart failure and kidney injury.
+Preliminary results showed that as a result of the study there was a significant reduction in hazardous prescribing for indicators associated with gastrointestinal bleeding, heart failure and kidney injury.

-A number of AHSNs have now also implemented PINCER in their regions, including Wessex AHSN who have introduced it to 237 GP practices and are an early adopter of PINCER 3.
+A number of AHSNs implemented PINCER in their regions, including Wessex AHSN who introduced it to 237 GP practices and were an early adopter of PINCER 3.

 PINCER is one of the Medicines Optimisation projects selected for national adoption and spread across the AHSN Network in 2018-2020.

 A more detailed evaluation of the PINCER rollout linked with Hospital Episode Statistics and ONS mortality data is being undertaken as part of a £2.43 million NIHR Programme Grant for Applied Research (PRoTeCT).